dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 Pipepline operators (`|>`, `<|`, `||>`, `<||`, etc) are commonly-used in F#.
 They help to reorder functions to show flow of processing and give good hints to F# type checker.
-An appropriate use of pipepline operators can give a look of small DSL in manipulating data.
+An appropriate use of pipepline operators can give a look of a small DSL in manipulating data.

 ```fsharp
 /// Using pipepline operators (from Chapter3/Account.Scala.fs)